 Your answer will not be traced back to you, and your details will not be passed on to anyone.
 A friend or family member is welcome to answer the question if you're unable to.

 Service providers are encouraged to make the FFT accessible to all patients.
 This means they should be able to help patients that may need assistance, such as people with disabilities, literacy issues or mental health problems.

 If you feel that you should have been given the opportunity to respond, but did not receive the question, speak to a member of staff first.
 If you wish to give feedback for a hospital service, contact the Patient and Public Involvement (PPI) team or the Patient Advice and Liaison Service (PALS) team at your hospital.

-Tip: An advocacy service may help you either to fill in the form or to request one, if you feel you have been denied one.
+Tip: An advocacy service may help you either to fill in the form or to request one, if you feel you've been denied one.

 How will the results be used?

-Service providers will gather the results and analyse them rapidly to see if any action is required.
-The responses to the FFT question will be used to create an overall score that will be published on this website.
-The comments, however, are retained by the service, to pass on to staff and managers.
+Service providers will collect the results and analyse them to see if any action is needed.
+The responses to the FFT question will be used to create an overall score that will be published on the NHS website.
+The anonymous comments from service users are retained by the service and passed on to staff and managers.

-Does this replace the NHS complaints procedure or other forms of feedback?
+Does the FFT replace the NHS complaints procedure or other forms of feedback?

 No, this will not replace the current NHS complaints procedure or other forms of feedback.
 Hospitals and other service providers will continue to use their own ways of gathering feedback in addition to the NHS FFT.

 Next review due: 1 April 2023